quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### Data {#data-field}

 The data field is a generic object.
 It contains the per-event metadata and its form and semantics are defined per specific sort of event.
-For example, data field value definitions for QUIC and HTTP/3 can be found in [QLOG-QUIC] and [QLOG-H3].
+For example, data field value definitions for QUIC and HTTP/3 can be found in {{QLOG-QUIC}} and
+{{QLOG-H3}}.

 This field is defined here as a CDDL extension point (a "socket" or "plug") named `$ProtocolEventBody`.
 Other documents MUST properly extend